Nutritious budget meals for an active student life

 Three-session Nutrition Guidance

-- a food diary analysis,
+- a food diary analysis conducted during one of the sessions,

-- an initial assessment and discussion about yours goals,
+- an initial assessment and goal-setting discussion,

-- preparation of a nutrition plan,
+- development of a personalised plan,

-- a follow-up meeting as well as
+- a follow-up session, and